MEDICAL BENEFITS PLAN 2 & 3

 (6) Expenses incurred for public transportation or the use of a private automobile will be reimbursed based on the most direct route between the Member's home and the facility where the service is to be performed.

-(7) All requests for reimbursement for expenses paid by the Member must be submitted to and received by the Director within 60 days of making payment for or incurring the expense for which reimbursement is sought.
+(7) All requests for reimbursement for expenses paid by the Member must be submitted to and received by the Director within sixty (60) days of making payment for or incurring the expense for which reimbursement is sought.

 (8) Initial determinations regarding actual, reasonable and necessary medical and other expenses shall be made by the Director.
-Members shall be advised, in writing, of any denials.
+Members shall be advised in writing of any denials.
 In the event that a denial is issued by the Director, the Member may appeal such determination by filing with the Director a written notice of appeal requesting reconsideration before a hearings officer.
-However, the reconsideration shall not be granted unless the notice of appeal is received by the Director within 60 days after the mailing of the determination, unless the Member can establish good cause why the notice of appeal was not received until after the required 60 days.
+However, the reconsideration shall not be granted unless the notice of appeal is received by the Director within sixty (60) days after the mailing of the determination, unless the Member can establish good cause why the notice of appeal was not received until after the required sixty (60) days.

 Medical or hospital service providers or organizations that have a fee agreement with the Director shall provide Medical Services to Members that are subject to the terms and conditions of said agreement.